About Us

 Structural Organisation of the NSWSDPA

 The Executive meet with the State Congress during week seven of terms one, two and four.
-The State Congress comprises of representatives from local network areas across NSW.
+The State Congress comprises of representatives from regions and local network areas across NSW.
 The aim of the congress is to share professional learning and discuss a range of issues affecting the work and wellbeing of deputy principals.

 Membership